Founded in 1998, the world famous Alchemy Mastering is one of the UK’s leading audio mastering facilities.

 When we cut lacquers we will apply vinyl - specific mastering processing to optimise for that format.
 This is done in conjunction with a series of test cuts and playback on a number of different turntables, in order to establish the changes necessary to make the best sounding vinyl cut.

 Frequently when cutting vinyl master lacquers we will make adjustments to the digital master recordings, and some of the processing that has been used to optimise the release for digital formats may be reduced or removed.
+Additionally processing may be introduced.

 The amount that this and other elements need to be adjusted will vary depending on a number of factors including;